crescendont/ln-scoring-algorithm-updated/README.md

 Your clothes_date file MUST be renamed to **clothes_date.txt** and it MUST be in the same folder as the executable.

+If all you want is the top 20 scores, please download the newplayer_clothes_date [here](https://github.com/crescendont/ln-scoring-algorithm-updated/raw/refs/heads/main/newplayer_clothes_date), rename it to clothes_date.txt, and use it as your input.

 Blacklisted items are not accounted for.
 Please refer to other community resources to identify and avoid blacklisted items.
 Similarly, chapter requirements are not considered.

 If there is a newer version of the executable, that version likely has additional clothes or stages added.
 Please download that version if you want to access new clothes and new stages.